datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Why use globals?
 ^^^^^^^^^^^^^^^^

-Globals give us the opportunity to simplify and enhance our integrations by joining data which represent the same concept in the real world but normally is stored separately in the binary world.
+Globals give us the opportunity to simplify and enhance our integrations by merging data which represent the same concept in the real world but normally is stored separately in the binary world.
-By using globals we also simplify the process of grabbing the data we need because if you know which concept or type of entity an external system wishes to receive, you can quickly pick the global which stores this concept.
+By using globals we also simplify the process of grabbing the data we need because if you know which concept or entity type an external system requires, you can quickly identify the global where this entity type is stored.
 If you only want to process a specific subset of the global then you can easily use the ``rdf:type`` attribute to narrow down which entities you want.
 More on :ref:`special-sesam-attributes_rdf-type` in the next topic :ref:`special-sesam-attributes-1-1`.